 To facilitate the preservation of affordable housing, the AHCIA would:

 - Strengthen protections against planned foreclosures,

-- Facilitate tenant relocation during rehabilitation of Housing Credit properties, and
+- Facilitate tenant relocation during the rehabilitation of Housing Credit properties, and

 - Provide flexibility around existing tenant income when properties are refinanced.